Live your Unitarian Universalist values out loud. Make your year-end gift today!

 Rev. Amy Freedman and Rev. Keith Kron

-These hands have wiped away tears, clenched in anger,
+These hands have wiped away tears, clenched in anger,waved hello and

 May the circle be open but never broken

 Go in peaceGo in loveWork for justiceGo forth and bless the

 Copyright: The author has given Unitarian Universalist Association

 member congregations permission to reprint this piece for use in public worship.

 Any reprints must acknowledge the name of the author.

 For more information contact firstname.lastname@example.org.

 This work is made possible by the generosity of individual donors and congregations.